American Friends of the New Aarschot Peace Carillon

 Aarschot is located in the part of Flemish Brabant called Hageland, located to the east of Leuven.The Church of Our Lady (Onze-Lieve-Vrouwekerk) definitely leaves its mark on the appearance of the city.
 Aarschot's main church was built out of local ferrous sandstone, alternating with white stone, a commonly known as "bacon"*.
 The church itself is gothic and was begun in the 14th century.
 The present renaissance spire was added after the original spire was struck by lightning.
 Aarschot is a very typical town with a long history, dating back to the era of the Roman emperors, according to myths.

-The iconoclasm of 1566 did not harm Aarschot, but in 1578 Spanish and rebellion armies alike plundered the city and the church several times.
-Artworks were stolen, altars destroyed, statues burned and all bells of the carillon were thrown from the tower.
+Irish regiment in the Spanish Army of Flanders in the Eighty Years' War in the 1580s and rebellion armies alike plundered the city and the church several times.
+Artworks were stolen, altars destroyed, statues burned and all 12 bells bells of the carillon were thrown from the tower.

 Source: Rijksmuseum Amsterdam